hz6/Flask_Movie_API/README.md

 This is a backend API build in Python Flask

 # Function
-You can add a movie with 'title' and 'rating'.\n
+You can add a movie with 'title' and 'rating'.
 You can view all the movies in the database.

 # Technology
-Python Flask
-SQLite3
+Flask, SQLite3